vmsaif/hosting_processing_sketch_on_github_pages_website/readme.md

 GitHub will automatically rebuild your website and your changes should be visible in a few minutes.

+### Q: My website is live but why my Sketch is not visible?

+Most likely your sketch files contain unsupported methods like rect(), circle() or any libraries like audio and so on.

 ### Q: I want to rename my processing sketch file or create another sketch.

 - If you want to change the filename of your sketch, you need to regenerate the index.html file by following STEP 6.

 - If you want to create another new sketch, follow all the steps from STEP 6 to STEP 8-9.